MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 #### Using and updating local client state

-When using local client state you need to write resolvers (queries and mutations) to access and edit the data.
+When using local client state, you need to write resolvers to query and mutate the data.
 You can read more about that in Apollo's documentation about [local resolvers](https://www.apollographql.com/docs/react/v2.5/essentials/local-state/#local-resolvers).

 You can use `client/src/clientState.js` to define your client's initial state and resolvers.